bkpravee/mc_springboot_test/README.md

 ## Implementation
-this sample application is a  maven project which include
+this sample application is a  maven project with implementations for below.

-> 1. Custom error handling
+> 1. Custom Exception handling
 > 2. Swagger API annotations
 > 3. Unit test cases
 > 4. health, info and monitoring metrics of API traffic